resema/Notepad/_posts/2017-11-15-convolutional-neural-networks-an-introduction.md

 The filter will be increased in the same dimension as the image data.
 In this case this is 3 dimensions, for the three color channels.

+It is possible to choose by the 3D filter to switch between edge detection on single channels or multiple.